Structure-preserving Finite Element Methods for Stationary MHD Models: Notation and basic finite element spaces

 When $\bm{w}$ is a known function, $L(\bm{w}; \bm{u}, \bm{v})$ is a bilinear form of $\bm{u}$ and $\bm{v}$.
 This will occur in the Picard iteration, where $\bm{w}$ is the velocity of the last iteration step.

-Let $\mathcal{T}_{h}$ is a triangulation of $\Omega$, and we assume that the mesh is regular and quasi-uniform, so that the inverse estimates hold \cite{brenner2008mathematical}.
+Let $\mathcal{T}_{h}$ be a triangulation of $\Omega$, and we assume that the mesh is regular and quasi-uniform, so that the inverse estimates hold \cite{brenner2008mathematical}.
 The finite element de Rham sequence is an abstract framework to unify the above spaces and their discretizations, see e.g. Arnold, Falk, Winther \cite{Arnold.D;Falk.R;Winther.R.2006a,Arnold.D;Falk.R;Winther.R.2010a}, Hiptmair \cite{Hiptmair.R.2002a}, Bossavit \cite{Bossavit.A.1998a} for more detailed discussions.
 Figure~\ref{exact-sequence} shows the commuting diagrams we will use.
-Electric field $\bm{E}$, magnetic field $\bm{B}$ and the multiplier $r$ will be discretized in the last three spaces respectively.
+Current density $\bm{j}$, magnetic field $\bm{B}$ and the multiplier $r$ will be discretized in the last three spaces respectively.
 Figure~\ref{deRham} shows the finite elements of the lowest order.

 As we shall see, $H(\mathrm{div})$ functions with vanishing divergence will play an important role in the study.
 So we define on the continuous level

 and the finite element subspace